-In addition to the weekly online assignments through cuLearn, there will be a pre-class quiz due before each lecture.
-The quiz will consist of 10 multiple choice questions with a 45-minute time limit.
+In addition to the weekly online assignments through Brightspace, there will be a pre-class quiz due before each lecture.
+The quiz will consist of several multiple-choice questions with a 45-minute time limit

 There will only be one attempt at these quizzes and all quizzes will count toward the final PCQ grade.
 The questions will be conceptually based and so in general no calculations will be needed to complete any individual question.
-The PCQ will generally opened 2-3 days prior to the deadline, so be diligent when checking cuLearn.
+The PCQ will generally opene 2-3 days prior to the deadline, so be diligent when checking Brightspace.